ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning

-Table \ref{tab:extrapolation} reports ARMOR’s performance against four strategy-based jailbreak attacks: FlipAttack~\cite{liu2024flipattack}, which uses word flipping and letter swapping on the original instruction; DarkCite~\cite{yang2024dark}, which tricks the model into generating malicious responses using fake citations; Implicit Reference~\cite{wu2024you}, which hides malicious behavior within normal-looking tasks; and CodeAttack~\cite{ren2024codeattack}, which disguises harmful requests as code completion tasks.
-These jailbreak strategies are not included in the original strategy library.
-The results show that although these strategies are unseen, ARMOR can still defend against most of the attacks using its existing strategy library, reducing ASR for FlipAttack and CodeAttack to 0.
-Notably, after updating the custom strategy library during inference with these new strategies, ARMOR achieves 0 ASR across all attacks, indicating that ARMOR can not only utilize existing strategies but also generalize its reasoning process to new strategies and can quickly adapt to emerging jailbreak risks once the strategy library is updated.
+These strategies are not in the original strategy library.
+Despite being unseen, ARMOR can defend against most attacks using its existing library.
+After updating the library with the new strategies, ARMOR achieves 0 ASR on all attacks, demonstrating its ability to quickly adapt to emerging jailbreaks.